ddl-odette/reference-project-automl/launcher_setup.md

 ### 1. Create a new Launcher as a placeholder

 * On the left nav go to Publish --> Launchers
-* Give the Launcher a name and click Save Launcher
+* Create a new launcher, give it a name, and click Save Launcher

 ### 2. Use the config file to update the Launcher